Download it here.

 stuff inside here

-After review of a few pages I found Yuji OKI's page wich led me to the Fab Academy Template by Massimo Menichinelli
+After reviewing a few pages I found Yuji OKI's page which led me to the Fab Academy Template by Massimo Menichinelli

-The code editor I chose to use are Sublime_text3 and Brackets.
+The code editors I chose to use are Sublime_text3 and Brackets.

-Sublime is great for coding, diffing and merging two codes.
-I specially like to use the plugin "Sublimerge3", It let me compare 2 files and then merge portions of the code.
+Sublime is great for coding, diffing, and merging two codes.
+I especially like to use the plugin "Sublimerge3", It lets me compare 2 files and then merge portions of the code.

-To install it on a MACOS I simply run the following terminal comands:
+To install it on a macOS I simply run the following terminal commands:

-CSS let you to style you HTML.
-This can be done in 3 ways: Inline, Internally and externally.
+CSS lets you style your HTML.
+This can be done in 3 ways: Inline, Internally, and externally.

-As the current template uses a an external method, and its a huge time saver, that's how I went with.
-In some places of my website, for lack of better understanding how CSS works I might have used inline styling.
+As the current template uses an external method, and it's a huge time saver, that's how I went with.
+In some places of my website, for lack of better understanding of how CSS works I might have used inline styling.

 The external style files are bootstrap.css and fabacademy.css.
-These files are referenced in the <head> section on the beginning of each HTML file.
+These files are referenced in the <head> section at the beginning of each HTML file.

-So far I changed only a few settings in other to achieve the current settings and they are in the fabacademy.css file:
+So far I changed only a few settings in order to achieve the current settings and they are in the fabacademy.css file:

-In the bootstrap.css I also did some changes as exemplified bellow:
+In the bootstrap.css I also did some changes as exemplified below:

 background-color: #ffffff;